 KOSHO RYU KEMPO - This style of Kempo was brought by visiting monks to the Mitose family clan in the 15th century.
 Over the centuries this form of Shaolin Chuan Fa was blended and refined with forms of Jujitsu that where common to the area; as well as Rinzai Zen philosophy, Kyudo, and other arts.
-Kosho, the name of the Mitose clan, means "Old Pine Tree" and the Kempo art is referred to as "The Old Pine Tree Style."
+Kosho, the name of the Mitose clan, means "Old Pine Tree" with the Kempo art referred to as "The Old Pine Tree Style."
 Kosho-Ryu Kempo was brought to the United States by James Masayoshi Mitose, who learned the art in Japan from his uncle.
 He was born in Kona Hawaii December 30th 1915 and passed away in California on 26th March 1981.

 It has been noted that William Chow's black belt certificate was actually signed by Thomas Young, and not James Mitose.